zerocracy/zerocracy.github.io/pages/policy.md

 You need to have at least <span id="12.min">+1024</span> reputation points to be able to do that.
 You will be charged <span id="12.price">256</span>
 [points](#18) for each project you bootstrap.

+<a id="13" href="#13">§13</a>
+"Assign/Resign."
+Everybody who will be managed by Zerocrat must have roles in the project.
+To assign a role you say `assign`.
+To remove a role you say `resign`.
+By default, all new people you assign are supposed to work for free.
+If you want to pay them for the jobs they complete, add hourly rate to the `assign` command, for example: `assign DEV yegor256 $50`.
+To change the hourly rate of a person just assign the same role with a different rate, or `0` in order to make them work for free.

+<a id="34" href="#34">§34</a>
+"Mandatory Roles."
+A project must always have one PO and one ARC.
+A project may not have more than two ARCs or more than two POs.
+ARC and REV roles can't be assigned to the same person.
+QA role can't overlap with REV, DEV or ARC.

 <a id="14" href="#14">§14</a>
 "Scope In/Out."